OTL Entertainment Guide

 | The Magic Circle | Magic society HQ / live show venue | London, England, UK | themagiccircle.co.uk |

-| Smoke & Mirrors | Comedy & magic theatre pub | Bristol, England, UK | smokeandmirrorsbar.com |
+| Smoke & Mirrors | Comedy and magic theatre pub | Bristol, England, UK | smokeandmirrorsbar.com |

 | Leicester Square Theatre | Theatre hosting regular magic shows | London, England, UK | leicestersquaretheatre.com |